11avnishkumar/cpp/README.md

   cout<<s<<endl;
   return 0;
 }
-// The above progaram will also work if we don't mention the size in
+// The above program will also work if we don't mention the size in
 // char s[] = "hello"

 ```